 Value and Outcome-Driven Reimbursement

-It can’t be stressed enough, that you must understand the level of risk being assumed by your practice, both through your new insurance contracts and through your patient population.
+It can’t be stressed enough: You must understand the level of risk being assumed by your practice, both through your new insurance contracts and through your patient population.
 Determine what percentage of your patients are non-compliant.
-Studies on non-compliance have shown that 20-30 percent of prescriptions are never filled and 50 percent of medications for chronic diseases are not taken as prescribed.
-You can’t make patients compliant, but you can control the extent to which you continue treating non-compliant patients.

 Competing with Big Clinics and Hospitals for Market Share

 For the time being, it’s necessary to give an inordinate amount of attention to the business aspects of your practice.
-I would recommend focusing on patient statistics.
-In all new payment models, the number of patients you treat will be a key factor in your reimbursement.
+We recommend focusing on patient statistics.
+In all-new payment models, the number of patients you treat will be a key factor in your reimbursement.
 Find creative ways to better utilize your providers and staff.
 Even a slight increase in visits per day will result in a significant increase in revenue.